enesscakmak/phone-book/README.md

 📞Really basic phone book that lets you:

--Add contact to a txt file📱
+-Add contact to a txt file or to a list📱
--Search for a contact in txt file🔎
+-Search for a contact in txt file or in list🔎
--Display all contacts in a txt file🧾
+-Display all contacts in a txt file or in list🧾